 Survival probabilities across sex and population

-The estimated survival probabilities in our different populations were comparable, yet on the upper range, of those previously published for blue tits in the north of the species distribution (see Table 5 for published estimates of blue tit adult survival).
+The estimated survival probabilities in our different populations were comparable, yet on the upper range, of those previously published for blue tits further north of the species distribution (see Table 5 for published estimates of blue tit adult survival).

-Our results indicate that survival is higher in evergreen forest sites (E-Pirio and E-Muro) than in deciduous sites (D-Rouviere and D-Muro).
-One of reasons behind this difference between types of forest might be that the permanent leaves of the evergreen forest better protect birds from aerial predators incurring extrinsic mortality.
+Our results indicate that blue tit survival is higher in evergreen forest sites (E-Pirio and E-Muro) than in deciduous sites (D-Rouviere and D-Muro).
+One of reasons behind this difference between habitats might be that the permanent leaves of the evergreen forest better protect birds from aerial predators incurring extrinsic mortality.
 This result also fits with other facets of the phenotypic variation among these two habitats (morphology, behaviour, colour ornamentation, physiology and life history, Charmantier et al., 2016).
-Overall, the multivariate phenotypic differentiation documented between blue tits from deciduous and evergreen habitats is consistent with a divergence in pace-of-life syndrome (Réale et al., 2010) whereby individuals in the deciduous habitat display a faster pace-of-life (in particular larger clutches and higher aggression) compared to individuals in evergreen populations (Dubuc-Messier et al., 2017, Charmantier et al., 2016).
+Overall, the multivariate phenotypic differentiation documented between blue tits from deciduous and evergreen habitats is consistent with a divergence in pace-of-life syndrome (Réale et al., 2010) whereby individuals in the more productive deciduous habitat display a faster pace-of-life (in particular larger clutches and higher aggression) compared to individuals in evergreen populations (Dubuc-Messier et al., 2017, Charmantier et al., 2016).
 Our adult survival estimates are hence in agreement with this expectation (Table 2).
 A common garden experiment revealed that differences in behaviour (exploration speed and handling aggression) as well as physiology (heart rate) between D-Muro and E-Pirio were maintained when nestlings from the two areas were raised in aviaries and kept for 5 years (Dubuc‐Messier et al., 2018).
 This result suggests a genetic origin to the divergence in morphology and behaviour, yet survival in wild conditions could not be explored in this common garden experiment.
 The lower survival of blue tits in deciduous compared to evergreen habitats revealed in this study could hence result from a combination of differences in extrinsic (e.g. difference in predator or parasite rates) and intrinsic mortality.
-(Galipaud & Kokko, 2020, André & Rousset, 2020)(Réale et al., 2010)
+While the eco-evo determinants of differences in life histories, and more broadly pace-of-life across populations of the same species remain highly debated, even theoretically (Galipaud & Kokko, 2020, André & Rousset, 2020) we provide here an interesting case study whereby differences in survival are in line with the pace-of-life theory (Réale et al., 2010).